Minska (Kyiv Metro)

 The station is located shallow underground and is the first Kyiv Metro station with a vaulted roof without column support.
 Along the tracks, on the ceiling, and above the entrance to the station's hall is a colorful motif, depicting flowers.
-The station is accessible by passenger tunnels; one leading to the Obolon'skyi Prospect, and the other — to Marshala Tymoshenko Street.
+The station is accessible by two passenger tunnels; one leading to the Obolon'skyi Prospect, and the other — to Levko Lukianenko Street.